Automations (beta)

 Click Automations, or open GovTribe AI and choose Automations.

 Automations let GovTribe AI run from a saved configuration instead of waiting for you to start every prompt manually.
 Use automations for recurring research, saved-search monitoring, pipeline review, pursuit follow-up, and other repeatable AI work.
+You can also choose whether GovTribe emails you when an automation run finishes.

 Requirements